Bishnu Prasad Rabha: Life and background

-He donated an ancestral estate of 2500 bigha land received from the British government in favor of the peasants.
+He donated an ancestral estate of 2500 bigha land received from the British government in favour of the peasants.
 His slogan was "Haal Jaar Maati Taar" means "those who cultivate should own the land".
 The present day Tezpur University stands upon the land donated by him.
-His entire life was characterized by a restlessness to work for the people, and he kept on moving around like a nomad.
+His entire life was characterised by a restlessness to work for the people, and he kept on moving around like a nomad.
 He was also an excellent mass mobiliser.
 His speeches and lectures could touch the heart of the masses.
 However, his political struggle was never ended with individual power and seeking motive.
 It was only to give power at the hands of the masses.
 He even said that the independence achieved in 1947 was simply a farce.
 It is because in spite of the freedom the poor and weaker sections of the society that remained the same and Assam did not get independence from colonial India as sovereign Assam was not established.
 According to him, the real struggle begins after 1947.

-Apart from being a revolutionary, he was also worked as an academician and researcher.
+Apart from being a revolutionary, he was also worked as an academic and researcher.
 This was despite the fact that due to participation in freedom struggle he was forced by the British colonial regime to leave Ripon College at Calcutta and he transferred to Victoria College (now Acharya Brojendra Nath Seal College) at Cooch Bihar.
 He was not able to continue with his formal studies even there, due to frequent raids conducted by the police against his hostel and was compelled to give up his formal educational career forever.

+His son Prithiraj Rava is a politician.